 There was also another problem – other MDM solutions were not able to do anything if a device was offline.
 That meant we had no way to enforce compliance while a device was offline.

 When we built Kandji, we made sure remediation was baked in from the very beginning.
-Kandji is the only MDM that works around the clock to enforce compliance and remediate issues, whether your Macs are online or off.
+Kandji is the only MDM that works around the clock to enforce compliance and remediate issues, whether your Mac devices are online or off.
 This functionality is made possible by our macOS agent, which extends your capabilities beyond the expected to ensure you are always in compliance.

 Once all the work has been done to achieve a certain compliance framework, the final step is to prove to security and compliance auditors that you should be awarded a certain security or compliance status.